Staff Report #6

 In addition to the Voice of the Customer surveys, customer satisfaction levels with service performance are measured through tracking both the number and nature of customer contacts received via email, social media and phone.
 When considering these numbers, it is important to recognize that not all contacts are investigated and as such, cannot all be confirmed as accurate.
 Contacts that are serious in nature or those in which the customer requests a response are all investigated.

-The table below sets out a breakdown of the number of service complaints over the three year period by category, as well as a percentage change in each category over the period.
+The table below sets out a breakdown of the number of service complaints over the four year period by category, as well as a percentage change in each category over the period.

 Impressions of Driver Performance

 Consistent with service related contacts, customer contacts (complaints and compliments) regarding Driver performance are also tracked and trended.
-Performance results for 2016 through 2018 with respect to Driver complaints are set out in the following table.
-When comparing the number of complaints from previous years, either in total or by category, it is important to remember that ridership and service levels have also increased.
-The total complaints per 1,000 riders provide a normalized indication of the level of escalation in complaints year over year.
+Performance results for 2019 through 2022 with respect to Driver complaints are set out in the following table.

-Driver performance compliments are also tracked and trended, and while up slightly in 2019, remain relatively consistent with the three year average.
-The chart below sets out the trend in Operator compliments over the period of 2017 through 2019.
+The chart below sets out the trend in Operator compliments over the period of 2019 through 2022.

 Concurred in by: